tim-oster/voxel-rs/README.md

 in on top of a rasterized scene (e.g. Nvidia RTX).
 Even though, casting at least one ray per screen pixel is costly for high triangle count games.

-As a result, voxel games (e.g. Mincecraft, Terrasology, MineTest, CubeWorld) render their worlds by breaking it up into smaller chunks and constructing a triangle mesh per chunk.
+As a result, voxel games (e.g. Mincecraft, Terasology, MineTest, CubeWorld) render their worlds by breaking it up into smaller chunks and constructing a triangle mesh per chunk.
 Choosing the right chunk size is important, as it impacts the cost of regenerating a mesh upon change, the efficiency of managing those chunks in memory (loading / storing / generating / etc.), and especially the overall frame time as the engine tries to figure out which meshes to draw per frame and how much of a chunk mesh is outside the viewport.

-Constructing meshes using a greedy meshing (TODO reference) implementation is both quick and results in low triangle count in common scenarios, while having drawbacks such as visual artifacts (e.g. "holes") along shared edges.
+Constructing meshes using a greedy meshing (good writeup [here](https://0fps.net/2012/06/30/meshing-in-a-minecraft-game/)) implementation is both quick and results in low triangle count in common scenarios, while having drawbacks such as visual artifacts (e.g. "holes") along shared edges.
 Additionally, depending on the properties of the voxel world, it might have caves or other structures in it, that are only visible when the camera is within the chunk.
 Since a mesh cannot be partially drawn, overdraw can happen that leads to meshes being rendered that might not be visible.
-This is fixable by implementing flood-fill algorithms or other detection approaches (TODO reference minecraft post), but comes at the cost of higher frame times.
+This is fixable by implementing flood-fill algorithms or other detection approaches ([Minecraft's Implementation](https://tomcc.github.io/2014/08/31/visibility-1.html)), but comes at the cost of higher frame times.

 Depending on the size of the voxel world, some concept of LoD and hierarchical lookup structure is necessary to speed up the frustum culling / visibility calculation to determine the set of meshes to draw.
 This usually has the shape of